Student health and safety is a cooperative effort between home and school.

 The health and safety of all students at ICS is of utmost importance and is a cooperative effort between home and school.
 We rely on families to make sure that each child has a good night’s rest and is healthy enough to be at school.
 We encourage families to contact our school nurse, Rosa Tomlinson at 401-721-0824, ext.
 106, if you have any questions or concerns.

 Coronavirus (COVID-19) Updates

-We are actively monitoring information about COVID-19 and are following guidance and recommendations from the the Center for Disease Control’s (CDC) and the RI Department of Health.
+We are actively monitoring information about COVID-19 and are following guidance from the the Center for Disease Control and Prevention (CDC) and the RI Department of Health.
 Here are some useful resources for our community.

 Rhode Island Department of Health Resources: